 What is FASB?

-The Financial Accounting Standards Board was established in 1973 to “establish and improve standards of financial accounting and reporting that foster financial reporting by nongovernmental entities that provides decision-useful information to investors and other users of financial reports.”
+The Financial Accounting Standards Board (FASB) was established in 1973 to “establish and improve standards of financial accounting and reporting that foster financial reporting by nongovernmental entities that provides decision-useful information to investors and other users of financial reports.”

-With the lease accounting changes, leases will be recognized as a Right-of-Use Asset (ROU Asset), and nearly all leases will be recorded on the Balance Sheet.
+With the lease accounting changes, leases will be recognized as a Right-of-Use Asset (ROU Asset), and nearly all leases must be recorded on the Balance Sheet.
 Operating and Capital leases will be classified as Operating and Finance leases.

-For most organizations, the changes will create a greater compliance burden and have a material change on corporate financial statements – potentially bringing billions of dollars onto corporate balance sheets, modifying financial ratios and impacting debt covenants.
+For most organizations, the changes create a greater compliance burden and have a material change on corporate financial statements – potentially bringing billions of dollars onto corporate balance sheets, modifying financial ratios, and impacting debt covenants.

-Accruent is Ready, Are You?
+Accruent Is Ready.
+Are You?